Skillet Shepherd’s Pie is pure comfort food! This easy, one pan dinner recipe comes together with fridge and pantry staples in no time at all.

 Lincoln had a snow day from school yesterday, which we learned about after receiving three phone calls, two emails, and an app update all before 6:30am.
 What a time to be alive!
 Why, back in my day, my brothers and I had to huddle around the television screen at the crack of dawn, praying for our school’s name to crawl across the bottom of the screen informing us of our district’s decision.
 Snow day at best, regular day at worst, 2-hour delay somewhere in between.
 This was probably an urban legend, but our superintendent was from Alaska so we were usually trudging off to school – uphill in both directions, of course – no matter how bad it seemed outside.

-Here in the present there’s another monster snow storm making its way across the country which calls for something comforting for dinner (and snack – have you made my homemade hot chocolate recipe yet?
-Lincoln asks for it every single day!)
-Skillet Shepherd’s Pie is definitely checking the box.
-Here are a few more: made in one skillet (check) from pantry staples (check) that’s cozy to the max (CHECK!)
+Here in the present there’s another monster snow storm making its way across the country which calls for something comforting for dinner, and Skillet Shepherd’s Pie is definitely checking the box.
+Here are a few more: made in one skillet (check) from pantry staples (check) that’s cozy to the max (CHECK)!

 Maybe it’s just me, but anything that comes out of the oven audibly bubbling is an automatic winner in my book.
-Add in a thick layer of mashed potatoes brushed with garlic butter blanketing saucy meat and vegetables and I’m *definitely* sold.
-The fact that the dish goes from stove, to oven, to dinner table in a big ol’ skillet makes me all kinds of happy because – goodbye mas dishes to clean, hello more time to binge watch the latest season of Orange is the New Black.
-I haven’t gone to bed before 11pm in about a week and am DYING because I’m usually asleep by 10.
-I just HAVE to finish this season though and see what happens to poor Taystee.
-And Piper and Madison.
-And Red.
-Red, your grandkids, RED!!
-Is anybody still reading?
-Bueller?
+Add in a thick layer of mashed potatoes brushed with garlic butter blanketing saucy meat and vegetables and I’m sold.
+The fact that the dish goes from stove, to oven, to dinner table in a big ol’ skillet makes me all kinds of happy because – goodbye tons dishes to clean, hello more time to binge trash television.
+Bravo, I just can’t quit you.

 How to Make Skillet Shepherd’s Pie: